KowalskiAnalyze/Medicare_Part_B_Spending_Portfolio_Project/README.md

 - **Supplier Behavior and Pricing:** *Examine gaps between supplier-submitted charges, Medicare-approved rates, and actual Medicare payments to flag irregular pricing practices.*
 - **High-Cost Item Concentration:** *Evaluate which DME and medical supplies account for the largest share of state-level spending.*

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

+A SQL query walkthrough showcasing the combining and cleaning of data can be found [here](sql_walkthrough.md).

 ## Data Structure & Initial Checks